 Food allergies that develop during adulthood, or persist into adulthood, are likely to be lifelong allergies.

 For reasons that are unclear, rates of food allergies have risen sharply in the last 20 years.

-However, deaths from anaphylaxis-related food reactions are now very rare.
-There were only two reported deaths related to food allergies in England and Wales during 2010.
+However, deaths from anaphylaxis-related food reactions are now rare.
+There are around 10 deaths related to food allergies in England and Wales each year.